Combine loudspeaker measurements into a single response, for use in any audio tool & for plotting.

 - Input measurements can have different sample rates and their samples rates don’t have to match the averaging sample rate.

 - Moveable license: deactivate and reactivate on a new computer

 - Integrated help (requires internet access).

-FIR Designer already has measurement averaging functionality built-in (license holders don’t need to separately purchase Averager to create averaged measurements for use in FIR Designer).
+FIR Designer and FIR Designer M already have measurement averaging functionality built-in (license holders don’t need to separately purchase Averager to create averaged measurements for use in FIR Designer and FIR Designer M).